People's Redemption Council: Inception and operation

 Shortly after its formation, the PRC authorized the arrest of over 100 former government officials from the Tolbert administration.
 Several of them were brutally beaten and executed in the weeks following the coup.

-In its first fiscal year, the PRC increased military spending by 150%, which critics used to question body's commitment to a transition towards democracy.
+In its first fiscal year, the PRC increased military spending by 150%, which critics used to question the body's commitment to a transition towards democracy.
 By early 1981, Liberian debt had nearly reached $800 million.
 Under the PRC, Liberia's economy remained dependent on income from abroad.
 In mid-1981, the PRC created the National Constitutional Commission (NCC), the Constitutional Advisory Assembly (CAA), and Special Elections Commission (SEC) to, respectively, write a new constitution, revise the newly drafted constitution, and run democratic elections.

 Shortly after its founding, Doe and the PRC increased the size of the body.
 Three of these new members were former officials from the Tolbert administration.
 Over time, conflict between military and civilian members led to division between progressives and conservatives, especially along ethnic lines.
 Some PRC members criticized their fellow councilmen for engaging in the very corruption that they publicly disavowed.
 In 1982, Doe and military PRC members executed several civilian PRC members who opposed them, which effectively ended the intra-council conflict.